dragnilar/DankMemerConsole/README.md

 - Please note that Microsoft may collect telemetry and/or diagnostic information from Edge.
 You should review their privacy policies if you have questions about them.

 - Discord may collect information as well and you should obviously use your best judgement when chatting with people on Discord.

+## FAQ / Liabilities / Etc

+### Is this affiliated with Dank Memer's Developers?

+- No it is not and I am not sure of what Dank Memer's developers (I.E. Melmsey) think of using apps like this one.
+I have inquired but I have never received any response.

+### If the Dank Memer devs do not like this program, will you take down this repo?

+- Yes.
+If word gets back to them and they ultimately decide that people should only play Dank using the basic Discord setup, then I'll take down this repo.

+### Does this violate Dank Memer's TOS?

+- I do not know and as you can see from the above, if the developers do not approve of it, I will honor their wishes.

+### Can I get banned from Discord for using this?

+- Again, I do not know.
+However if you are concerned, be cautious and don't use the program.
+Please note that I cannot be held responsible for happens to you on Discord, as you probably are already aware.